Translate

 450 C-54 RSAF is now preserved at the Riyadh Museum, static outside.

-Cambrian Airways DC-3 serial unknown.
-Interestingly, the sand has stripped away some paint to reveal the RAF Auxillary Airforce marks.
+The serial number of the Cambrian Airways DC-3 is unknown.
+Interestingly, the sand has stripped away some paint, revealing the RAF Auxiliary Air Force marks.
 Any information on this aircraft would be much appreciated.

-A closer study of those markings is undoubtedly far from Cardiff Rhoose.
+A closer study of those markings shows it is far from its old home at Cardiff Rhoose Airport.

-Vampires Havard and Chipmunk with the city of Jeddah beyond.
+Vampires, Harvard, and Chipmunk aircraft with the city of Jeddah beyond.

 Probably HZ-ABE, but the star here was the far A-26 of the RSAF.
 Sadly, a police car stopped on the new road 'gulp.'
-I am not a hundred per cent sure, but this aircraft was TA-26B 301 RSAF, now displayed at the museum in Riyadh's capital.
+I am not 100 per cent sure, but this aircraft was TA-26B 301 RSAF, now displayed at the Riyadh museum.

 5B-CAV Cypriot registered DC-3.
 Looks like it suffered a fire.
 I am unsure if this was a Haji transport aircraft bought for spares.
 I have a reference to 5B-CBD being preserved, or is it the same aircraft?

-Beech 18, under the cheatline, clearly carries Kingdom of Saudia Arabia, but above, It is too badly weathered to enable reading.
-This aircraft is now perched on a pole and found on a roundabout in Jeddah.
+Beech 18, under the cheatline, clearly carries the Kingdom of Saudi Arabia, but above it is too badly weathered to read.
+This aircraft is now perched on a pole at a roundabout in Jeddah.

 450 C-54 RSAF and other various types.